 For those who can’t quite grasp the severity of this, it’s like a volcano waiting to erupt.
 It’s like Avengers: Infinity War, and to some, SEC chief Gary Gensler is Thanos waiting to snap his fingers and obliterate the crypto world.

-Here’s a timeline of everything that has happened so far.
+Here’s a chronicle of everything that has happened with Binance since May.
+Buckle up, folks!

 May 18, 2023: